Charles M'Mombwa

-Charles M'Mombwa (born 14 March 1998) is an Australian professional footballer who plays as a midfielder for A-League club Macarthur FC.
+Kokola Charles William M'Mombwa (born 14 March 1998) is a Tanzanian professional footballer who plays as a midfielder for Maltese Premier League club Floriana.
+Born in the Democratic Republic of the Congo, he plays for the Tanzania national team.

 M'Mombwa made his professional debut for Central Coast Mariners on 1 August 2018 in an FFA Cup match against Adelaide United, where he came on as a substitute for six minutes.

 Early life

 M'Mombwa was born in Baraka, Democratic Republic of the Congo, on 14 March 1998.
-He and his family fled to Zimbabwe early on, him growing up there until after a decade, when he migrated to Casula in Sydney's south-west.
+He and his family fled to Tanzania, where they stayed for more than a decade.
+They then resettled in Casula, southwest of Sydney.

 M'Mombwa's father was both a football player and coach when he resided in DR Congo.

 Club career

 Central Coast Mariners

 After coming through the Mariners academy, M'Mombwa debuted for the club in an FFA Cup match against Adelaide United.
 He played his first and only A-League game for Central Coast in their 8–2 loss against Wellington Phoenix FC.